Wilson-Pregnancy-Lab/wilson-pregnancy-lab/content/research/research.md

 *Non-invasive Assessment*

 Developing novel methods to non-invasively assess placental and pregnancy health.

-Machine Learning and Predictive Models: Applying machine learning approaches to develop classification and predictive models based on the collected data.
+*Machine Learning and Predictive Models*

+Applying machine learning approaches to develop classification and predictive models based on the collected data.

 **Methodologies Used**